 That’s why Portland Works for Kids brings together members of the Greater Portland community to make high quality early childhood care and education affordable and accessible to everyone.

-High quality child care is essential for a vibrant, thriving community.
-It provides a powerful two-generation approach to building the human capital that a prosperous and sustainable community requires.
+High-quality child care is essential for a vibrant, thriving city.
+It provides a powerful pathway to growing the human capital of a prosperous and sustainable community.
 It strengthens the workforce and local economy by allowing parents to work, build a career, and pay their bills.
 It also provides young children with experiences that support school readiness and nurture their cognitive, social, and emotional growth.

 This is a complex issue, but together, we can build a new reality – a community where children and families from all types of backgrounds and circumstances can have the support they need to meet their full potential.
 It will take all of us, working across sectors, to take action to make this vision a reality.